yonigottesman/yonigottesman.github.io/_posts/2020-11-17-wgan-controllable-generation.markdown

 Controllable Generation
 ==
-Just like with image interpolation, controllable generation also takes advantage of the fact that small changes in the latent space correspond to small changes in the generator output, except instead of moving on an interpolation between two vectors we move in a direction that only changes a single feature of the image.
+Just like with image interpolation, controllable generation also takes advantage of the fact that small changes in the latent space correspond to small changes in the generator output, except that instead of moving on an interpolation between two vectors we move in a direction that only changes a single feature of the image.
 For example, if the output of the generator for a vector $$z1$$ is a man without glasses, and we want to generate a man with glasses, we can move in a direction $$n$$ that (nearly) doesn't change anything in the image except adding the man glasses: $$ z1_{new}=z1+\alpha n$$ ($$\alpha$$=step size).